The impact of defects on excitations in two-dimensional bipartite uniaxial antiferromagnet insulators

-which are degenerate but can be distinguished by their opposite chirality as they conduct opposite spin angular momentum \cite{PhysRevLett.117.217202}.
+which are degenerate for the two magnon branches ($\varepsilon^{\alpha}_\mathbf{q}$, $ \varepsilon^{\beta}_{\mathbf{q}}$) but can be distinguished by their opposite chirality as they conduct opposite spin angular momentum \cite{PhysRevLett.117.217202}.
+Thereafter, the free magnon Hamiltonian can be written as,

+where $\alpha_{\bf q}$ and $\beta_{\bf q}$ are magnon eigenmodes which are collective modes of spin fluctuations on sublattice $\mathcal{A}$ and $\mathcal{B}$ in the collinear AFM.
+Additionally, the quantum correction to the ground-state energy is $E_0^q = - N \varepsilon_0 /2$.
 In summary, magnons in the AFM are circularly polarized even in the presence of an easy-axis anisotropy.
-Hence, an easy-axis anisotropy does not break the $U(1)$ symmetry, which, in the absence of external fields, leads to that magnons distribute over two degenerate bands with opposite helicities \cite{PhysRev.85.329, doi:10.1119/1.1933416, doi:10.1063/1.5109132}.
+In the absence of external fields, an easy-axis anisotropy does not break the $U(1)$ symmetry, which leads to that magnons distribute over two degenerate bands with opposite helicities \cite{PhysRev.85.329, doi:10.1119/1.1933416, doi:10.1063/1.5109132}.

-From Eq.~\eqref{baredisp}, it is clear that for an isotropic AFM ($\mathcal{K}_z = 0$), the energy dispersion is linear, $ \varepsilon_{\mathbf{q}} = \zeta q /\sqrt{2}$, where $\zeta = S Z\,J\,a$, as shown in Fig.~\ref{fig:dispersion} (a), where the magnon energy of the isotropic AFM is plotted as function of $q$ near $\Gamma$.
+From Eq.~\eqref{baredisp}, it is clear that for an isotropic AFM ($\mathcal{K}_z = 0$), the energy dispersion is linear, $ \varepsilon_{\mathbf{q}} = \zeta q /\sqrt{2}$, where $\zeta = S Z\,J\,a$, as shown in Fig.~\ref{fig:dispersion} (a), where the magnon energy of the isotropic AFM is plotted as a function of $q$ near $\Gamma$.
 In this case, magnons are massless with group velocity depending on the exchange interaction as $ v_g = \zeta/\sqrt{2}$.
 These aspects are universal fingerprints of Dirac-type materials \cite{doi:10.1080/00018732.2014.927109}.
-Note that the gapless band structure of magnons sustain the emergence of Goldstone excitations, corresponding to spin deviations around the equilibrium, which can occur without any cost of energy.
-Hence, at finite temperatures, such easily excited fluctuations destroy long range order in 2D isotropic AFMs.
+Note that the gapless band structure of magnons sustains the emergence of Goldstone excitations, corresponding to spin deviations around the equilibrium, which can occur without any cost of energy.
+Hence, at finite temperatures, such easily excited fluctuations destroy long-range order in $2$D isotropic AFMs.